lambdaclass/yet-another-swap/README.md

 By following the previous two steps, you should now have a account funded on the Goerli testnet.

-Now we have to deploy the simple YASFactory contract to the Testnet.
+Now we have to deploy the simple YASFactory and YASPool contract to the Testnet.

 On Starknet, the deployment process is in two steps:

 - Declaring the class of your contract, or sending your contract’s code to the network
-- Deploying a contract, or creating an instance of the code you previously declared
+- Deploying a contract or creating an instance of the previously declared code with the necessary parameters

 1. Build the project:
     ```bash